 We have lots of home remedies around here.
 If you’re battling an H pylori infection, you may be looking for a natural remedy.
 You can learn how treat H pylori at home, naturally, without resorting to antibiotics.
 Find the remedy below.

-However, I’ve you’ve battled serious stomach symptoms, you may find yourself scratching your head.
+However, I’ve you’ve battled serious, persisten stomach symptoms, you may find yourself scratching your head.

-If your symptoms aren’t responding to the typical stomach flu remedies, you could be dealing with an H pylori infection.
-Thankfully, learning how to treat H pylori at home isn’t that difficult and, for many, proves to be immediately effective at stopping symptoms.
+If the typical stomach flu remedies don’t seem to be working, you could be dealing with an H pylori infection.
+Thankfully, we can show you how to treat H pylori at home with a simple treatment that, for many, proves to be immediately effective at stopping symptoms.

 You may even be able to avoid antibiotic treatment, the usual conventional H pylori treatment.

 H pylori stands for Helicobacter pylori and is a type of spiral-shaped bacteria that affects the digestive tract.
 It’s common to contract H pylori during childhood and to not develop symptoms until much later, or ever at all, though it’s estimated to affect around 60% of the world’s adults.

 H pylori may be responsible for the majority of ulcers.